Written by Consumer Protection BC’s enforcement inspector

 What do you need to know about deposits?

-With a direct sales contract, your down payment can’t be more than $100 or 10% of the total price – whichever one is less.
+With door to door sales contracts, your down payment can’t be more than $100 or 10% of the total price – whichever one is less.
 So if the total estimated price of the work is $2,000, your deposit can’t be more than $100.
 In this case, 10% of $2,000 is $200 so $100 is what the business is allowed to charge as a deposit.
 If you are charged more than the allowable maximum, the contract is not binding and you have the right to cancel and receive a full refund.

 Consider the following tips before you make a decision: